-- The sufficiency of other trading outlets selling the same or similar goods/products within 200 metres (excluding the City Centre) will be taken into consideration when deciding applications. - The suitability of the tradeline for the allocated pitch - Planning criteria concerning the compatibility of street trading with the street environment.
+- The sufficiency of other trading outlets selling the same or similar goods/products within 200 metres will be taken into consideration when deciding applications. - The suitability of the tradeline for the allocated pitch. - Planning criteria concerning the compatibility of street trading with the street environment.